‘The school was like a war zone’

 Florida school shooting: ‘It was like a war zone’

-Shanti Vishwanathan, a US teacher of Indian origin, saved the lives of her students during the school shooting in Parkland, Florida, on 14 February.
-In her first media interview, an exclusive, she spoke to BBC Tamil's Aarthi Gananathan about how that day unfolded.
+Shanti Viswanathan, a US teacher of Indian origin, saved the lives of her students during the school shooting in Parkland, Florida, on 14 February.
+In her first media interview, an exclusive, she spoke to BBC Tamil's Aarthi Gnanasekaran about how that day unfolded.

 It was around 2.15pm.
-Ms Vishwanathan was half-way through her fourth period algebra class at the Marjory Stoneman Douglas High School when they heard gunshots.
+Ms Viswanathan was half-way through her fourth period algebra class at the Marjory Stoneman Douglas High School when they heard gunshots.

-"As soon as I heard the shots fired, I said drop everything, leave everything," Ms Vishwanathan said.
+"As soon as I heard the shots fired, I said drop everything, leave everything," Ms Viswanathan said.

 She said students who were working on their laptops asked if they should put them away.
 "I said leave the laptops," she recalled.
 She told them to crouch or hide in corners so they wouldn't be visible from the small glass window in the centre of the classroom door.